Creative and geometric times in physics, mathematics, logic, and philosophy: Relation to the philosophy of time

+Moreover, we note that the idea of ontic indeterminacy, which gives rise to an open future, is in tension with B-theories taken at face value.
+In fact, B-theorists deny the existence of the metaphysical properties of pastness, presentness, and futurity.
+For instance, in a greatly influential work to support a B-theory view in the philosophy of time, D. H. Mellor states that $\vir$nothing really is past, present or future in itself", and that $\vir$tense is not an aspect of reality" \cite{mellor2002real}.
+In particular, we stress that B-theorists reject the idea that the future exists in itself.
+And by denying the existence of the future altogether, they also cannot accommodate the idea of an open future: There is no such a thing as the $\vir$future" and, \textit{ipso facto}, no $\vir$open future".

+Hence, geometric time -- which, as we have argued, is closely tied to determinism in physics -- finds a more natural alignment with B-theory.
+In this view, there is no ontological distinction between past, present, and future, and nothing genuinely new ever comes into existence: no new information is added to the world.

-On the contrary, A-theorists uphold the view that characterizes the positioning in time with a monadic attribution: given an event $E$, it is either the case that $E$ is present, or past, or future \cite{pauri2007time}.
-For A-theorists change really happens: $\vir$there is a way reality is (now, presently) which is complete [i.e., maximal given what exists (a pure state as physicist say)], but \textit{was} different in the past and also \textit{will be} different in the future"\cite{sep-time}.
-It is clearly this camp that to be more friendly to the concept of creative time explained above.
+A-theorists, on the contrary, accept the thesis of \textit{temporalism}, i.e., that propositions change their truth-value over time, and of \textit{temporal disparity}, i.e., the view that there is a metaphysical distinction between past, present and future \cite{deasy2023limited}.
+This leads to the view that changes really happen: $\vir$there is a way reality is (now, presently) which is complete [i.e., maximal given what exists (a pure state as physicist say)], but \textit{was} different in the past and also \textit{will be} different in the future"\cite{sep-time}.
+A-theory allows for a genuinely open future and fundamental indeterminism, which makes it the framework most naturally aligned with the notion of creative time.

-It seems that all A-theorists accept the theses of \textit{temporalism}, i.e., that propositions change their truth-value over time, and of \textit{temporal disparity}, i.e., the view that there is a metaphysical distinction between past, present and future \cite{deasy2023limited}.
-The biggest disagreement is about which specific kind of temporal disparity one envisions.
-There are three main proposals: (i) \textit{Presentism} \cite{markosian2004defense, prior2003papers}, which maintains that $\vir$no objects exist in time without being present" \cite{sep-time}; (ii) the \textit{Moving spotlight} theory \cite{cameron2015moving}, an eternalist A-theory which takes events to be set on a fix manifold, but the present is singled out as if it was lit by a light moving along the manifold; and (iii) the \textit{Growing-block} theory \cite{forbes2016growing} (sometimes referred as the \textit{Growing-universe}, or \textit{Growing-past}), according to which events come into existence at present but, unlike in presentism, they persist in the past.
+The biggest disagreement among different A-theories is about which specific kind of temporal disparity one envisions.
+There are three main proposals: (i) \textit{Presentism} \cite{markosian2004defense, prior2003papers, wuthrich2012fate}, which maintains that $\vir$no objects exist in time without being present" \cite{sep-time}; (ii) the \textit{Moving spotlight} theory \cite{cameron2015moving}, an eternalist A-theory which takes events to be set on a fix manifold, but the present is singled out as if it was lit by a light moving along the manifold; and (iii) the \textit{Growing-block} theory \cite{forbes2016growing} (sometimes referred as the \textit{Growing-universe}, or \textit{Growing-past}), according to which events come into existence at present but, unlike in presentism, they persist in the past.